3rd Battalion, 7th Marines: In popular culture

 The 1968 documentary A Face of War showed 3rd Battalion operations in Quảng Ngãi Province of Vietnam.
 Half the company and members of the camera crew were wounded during the filming, which took place in 1966 as U.S. commitments in Vietnam rapidly escalated.

 In the 1999 film The Sixth Sense, Haley Joel Osment's character asks Bruce Willis' character, "Do you want to be a Lance Corporal in Company M, Third Battalion, Seventh Marines?" while offering him a toy soldier.

+In the episode “LUCKY 13” of the Netflix series Love, Death & Robots the Marines onboard the titular drop ship can be seen wearing the insignia of the Third Battalion, Seventh Marines on their shoulders.